 Belgian Fries have been acclaimed by Vancouverites as a go-to spot for good poutine.
 Their menu features a variety of ambitious poutine variations from the classic to the chicken kebab poutine.
-While it’s not the most authentic style of true Canadian poutine as at Oakwood, their poutines are a local favourite.
+While it’s not the most authentic style of true Canadian poutine as at Oakwood Canadian Bistro, their poutines are a local favourite.
 The gravy used at Belgian Fries is vegetarian friendly. (bias but I think real gravy for poutine should not be vegetarian; nonetheless, it is still equally delicious.)

 Belgian Fries serves up two sizes for their poutine, medium and large.
 The prices at Belgian Fries run just under $10 for a medium sized premium poutine (like Chicken Kebab) and roughly $7.50 for their classic Vancouver poutine.
 The portions are reasonably sizable for a medium though a large is only roughly $1.50 more.
-Maybe visit with a friend, grab two different large poutines, and try a little bit of both; they have quite a few unique poutines.
+Maybe visit with a friend, grab two different large poutines, and try a little bit of both; they have quite a few different poutines.
 While you’re there perhaps try out their deep fried mars bar too.

 Address: 1885 Commercial Dr, Vancouver, BC V5N 4A5